-Virtual Learning for Theatre may seem like an oxymoron, but it is the current reality.
+Virtual Learning for Theatre may seem like an oxymoron, but may be the current reality for some.
 There are many resources out there, in fact, too many.
 It all can seem exhausting and confusing during a time already filled with overwhelm.

 Let us help.

 We culled through the sea of online resources and plucked out some strong choices to help you through this year.
 Many theatre teachers out in the world created some wonderful lessons and we pulled some together for ease of use.
 As happens with much of theatre creation, we tweaked what we found and sprinkled in some of our own flair.
 We do not claim to be the sole creators of these lessons and have tried to credit folk if we could.
 Think of us more as a DJ who took a bunch of songs and created a playlist to get you through this strange new landscape.

 Need to be talked off the ledge?
 Grab a cup of chai and watch these videos.